estebanstifli/axiachat-ai/readme.txt

 * Translation ready (text domain: axiachat-ai – formerly ai-chat) – Spanish included
 * Clean uninstall (removes options; keeps conversation tables unless you delete them manually)
 * Local vendor assets (Bootstrap / Icons) so no external CDN dependency

+Need a capability that's not listed?
+Tell me what your bot should do — I love building useful integrations for the community.
+I'll gladly add it for free if it helps others too.
+Request a capability → https://wpbotwriter.com/log-a-support-ticket/

 == Installation ==
 1. Upload the `axiachat-ai` folder to `/wp-content/plugins/` (or install via Plugins > Add New).